geodynamics/aspect/doc/sphinx/parameters/Termination_20criteria.md

 **Pattern:** [MultipleSelection end step|end time|steady state heat flux|steady state temperature|steady state velocity|user request|wall time ]

 **Documentation:** A comma separated list of termination criteria that will determine when the simulation should end.
-Whether explicitly stated or not, the &lsquo;&lsquo;end time&rsquo;&rsquo; termination criterion will always be used.The following termination criteria are available:
+Whether explicitly stated or not, the &ldquo;end time&rdquo; termination criterion will always be used.The following termination criteria are available:

 &lsquo;end step&rsquo;: Terminate the simulation once the specified timestep has been reached.